-Before May of 2018, Nevada was the only state in the country with the legal right to offer sports betting.
+Before May of 2018, Nevada sportsbooks were the only location in the country with the legal right to offer sports betting.
 Most of the casinos in Las Vegas were set up to take legal bets on sports through their in-house sportsbook facilities.

 That all changed with a landmark US Supreme Court case.
 The decision in that case favored individual state rights when it came to the legality of betting on sports.
-New Jersey led the battle and quickly became the second state in the nation to offer legal sportsbooks located within its borders.
+To get online sportsbooks, New Jersey led the battle and quickly became the second state in the nation to offer legal sportsbooks located within its borders.

 The emerging US sports betting industry continues to expand at a rapid pace.
 Many of the states that gave the initial green light for land-based sportsbooks in casinos and racetracks have recently expanded into online sportsbook sites.

 A few of the latest projections believe that legal sports betting in one form or another will be up and running in more than half the country’s 50 states sometime in 2021.

-Nevada remains the biggest sports betting markets in the country.
+Nevada sportsbooks remain the biggest sports betting market in the country.
 However, total betting handle projections are running neck-and-neck with New Jersey.
-A few other states with a highly established legal sports betting industry include Delaware, Mississippi, Pennsylvania, and West Virginia.
+A few other states with highly established legal industries now include Delaware sportsbooks, Mississippi sportsbooks, Pennsylvania sportsbooks, and West Virginia sportsbooks.

 Colorado is one of the newest states to legalize sports betting but it is already making waves given its overall potential with new brands like BetWildwood frequently popping up.

 This figure represents a 55% increase from June’s total money wagered.
 That is easy to see with MLB, NBA, and NHL games back on the board by the end of that month.
 August should be even bigger in advance of the new NFL season getting underway in mid-September.